 If your employer's retirement plan offers designated Roth accounts, that is another way to accumulate Roth savings.
-Employee Roth salary deferrals are after-tax dollars contributed out of your pay that can provide tax-free income or be rolled into a Roth IRA after your retirement or separation from service.2
+Employee Roth salary deferrals are after-tax dollars contributed out of your pay that can provide tax-free income or be rolled into a Roth IRA after your retirement or separation from service.
+Some plans may also allow you to elect to receive your employer contributions as Roth.